Private Attorney vs. Public Defender: The Question Nobody Answers Honestly

 The Honest Truth About Public Defenders

 Public defenders are real attorneys.
 They passed the bar.
 They went to law school.
 Many of them chose this career because they genuinely believe in defending people.
-Some of the sharpest criminal defense minds in the country started in — or stayed in — public defender offices.
+Some of the sharpest criminal defense minds in the country started in, or stayed in, public defender offices.

-That means your public defender might have 15 minutes to review your file before a hearing.
+That means your public defender might have only minutes to review your file before a hearing.
 Not because they don't care.
 Because they physically do not have enough hours in the day to give every case the attention it deserves.

 This isn't an insult to public defenders.
 It's an indictment of how we fund criminal defense in this country.
 The people doing the work are often exceptional.
 The system they're working within is broken.